abstractOwl/abstractOwl.github.io/_posts/2014-01-28-adventures-in-prolog.md

 letter, like `Dog`.

 Functions in the language are known as *predicates*; they take one or more parameters and return a boolean value.
-In the above example,

 In the above example, `father`, `mother`, and `siblings` are obviously predicates.
 But notice `man`, `woman`, and `parent`.
 These *are also*